abedputra/Dnato-system-login/README.md

 # CodeIgniter-ion-Auth-Login
-Simple, Fast and Lightweight Auth System for CodeIgniter
+Manage member user and login System for CodeIgniter
 <br>By <a href="http://abedputra.com">AbedPutra</a>

 # Feature